nathanpc/Android-Scripts/sdk-installer/README.md

 1. `sudo ./sdk-installer.sh`

 2. Enter where you would like the Android SDK to be installed to.
-_Default is ~/android-sdk/_
+_Default is /usr/local/android-sdk/_

-3. Select whether to install Eclipse using apt-get (Default) or to download it to a directory.

- * If you choose to install to a directory you will be prompted to specify where you would like Eclipse to be downloaded to.

-4. Answer any remaining questions the installer may ask along the way.
+3. Answer any remaining questions the installer may ask along the way.

-5. ?????
+4. ?????

-6. Profit?
+5. Profit?

 WARNING!
 -